vjelic/madengine-glog-fork/README.md

 ## Overview

-madengine is an enterprise-grade AI model automation and dashboarding command-line tool designed to run Large Language Models (LLMs) and Deep Learning models locally or in distributed environments.
-It provides a modern, production-ready solution for AI model benchmarking with comprehensive CI/CD integration capabilities.
+MADEngine is an enterprise-grade AI model automation and benchmarking CLI tool designed to run Large Language Models (LLMs) and Deep Learning models locally or in distributed environments.
+Built with modern Python practices and a dual CLI interface, it provides both traditional single-node execution and advanced distributed orchestration capabilities.

 ### Key Capabilities

-- **Reliable Model Execution**: Run AI models reliably across supported platforms with quality assurance
+- **Dual CLI Interface**: Traditional `madengine` command for local execution, modern `madengine-cli` for distributed workflows
-- **Distributed Architecture**: Split build and execution phases for optimal resource utilization
+- **Distributed Architecture**: Separate build and execution phases optimized for different infrastructure types
-- **Comprehensive Automation**: Minimalistic, out-of-the-box solution for hardware and software stack validation
-- **Real-time Metrics**: Audience-relevant AI model performance tracking with intuitive presentation
+- **Rich Terminal Output**: Built with Typer and Rich for excellent user experience with progress bars and formatted output
+- **Flexible Model Discovery**: Multiple discovery methods supporting static configurations and dynamic generation
+- **Comprehensive Error Handling**: Unified error system with structured error types and Rich console formatting
-- **Enterprise Integration**: Best practices for internal projects and external open-source model handling
+- **Enterprise Integration**: Production-ready with extensive testing, logging, and monitoring capabilities
-- **MAD Ecosystem Integration**: Seamless integration with the MAD package for model discovery and management
+- **MAD Ecosystem Integration**: Seamless integration with the MAD package ecosystem for model discovery and management

 ### MAD Package Integration

-madengine is designed to work within the **MAD (Model Automation and Dashboarding) package**, which serves as a comprehensive model hub containing:
+MADEngine is designed to work within the **MAD (Model Automation and Dashboarding) package**, which serves as a comprehensive model hub containing:

 - Docker configurations and container definitions
 - Model scripts and automation workflows